global-input/content-transfer-example/README.md

 ## Mobile Content Transfer
-This is the source code of [a demo application](https://globalinput.co.uk/global-input-app/content-transfer), demonstrating how you can use the [Global Input App library](https://github.com/global-input/global-input-react) to achieve [Mobile Content Transfer](https://globalinput.co.uk/global-input-app/mobile-content-transfer) on a React.js application to allow your users to transfer content from their mobile devices to other devices that are running your application.
-The communication between the mobile and your application is secured using end-to-end encryption.
+This is the source code of [an example](https://globalinput.co.uk/global-input-app/content-transfer) on using the [global-input-react](https://github.com/global-input/global-input-react) to introduce mobile interoperability into React applications running on smart devices like smart TVs, set-top boxes, game consoles, and devices in IoT, so that users can use their mobiles to operate on them.

 ### How to Run